PlanterApp/planter_blog/content/posts/choose-garden-compost/index.md

 ### Homemade compost

 Composting at home is an easy and inexpensive way to have a compost source for your garden.
 Homemade compost is typically lower in nutrients than manure-based composts, however it's a great source of organic matter to incorporate into your soil.
 Homemade compost can also be used as a mulch but depending on how much input material you're able to collect it may be challenging to produce in large enough quantities to build up a thick layer.
-For more information the basics of composting and on how to compost at home check out [Compost: Add Life to Your Garden](https://blog.planter.garden/posts/compost-add-life-to-your-garden/)
+For more information the basics of composting and how to compost at home check out [Compost: Add Life to Your Garden](https://blog.planter.garden/posts/compost-add-life-to-your-garden/)

 ![Three compost bins made with different materials side-by-side with a garden fork in the foreground and a hedge in the background](https://ucarecdn.com/45d916c3-82f1-4c36-8335-fb5a10b5ba49/Home-compost-bins.jpg)